akhasoft/Yakhont/README.md

 }
 ```

     And if you're about to customize Yakhont using build-in [Dagger 2](http://google.github.io/dagger/),
-something like following lines are required:
+the following lines are required:

 ```groovy
 dependencies {